 Dentistry is not only a profession but can also change people’s lives and attitudes toward the rest of their life.
-Because each person’s case is unique, I don’t just look at your teeth, I look at you as a whole person, focusing on giving you the healthiest smile.
+Each person’s case is unique, I look at you as a whole person, and your teeth, focusing on giving you the healthiest smile.

-Today, my experience includes over two decades of clinical and hospital experience in restorative dentistry specializing in treating patients not only with head and neck oral cancer but pediatric cancers, bone marrow, stem cell transplants, and other blood dyscrasia.
+Today, my experience includes over two decades of clinical and hospital experience in restorative dentistry and comprehensive full mouth rehabilitation.

 “My approach to dental care is uniquely focused on you as a whole person and your comfort, confidence, and wellness.
 I believe in compassionate, patient-centered care”.

 What Dr. Debbie Lee’s Patients are Saying

 “Thank you for all of your tremendous care for me and Ken this year!
 You are truly talented, having such intricate attention to detail and an impressive vast knowledge of all things teeth and gums!
 Coupled with your nurturing care and friendly smile that immediately puts all patients at ease.”Julia B.

 “Dr Lee is the best dentist I have ever had and her work is of the highest quality.
 She inspires complete confidence because she is always totally focused and professional.
 She is also very personable and easy to talk to.
 I recommend her to friends whenever I can.”Trevett M.